“The only way to do great work is to love what you do.” – Steve Jobs, Co-Founder of Apple

 According to Dictionary.com, the definition for passion is: “An intense desire or enthusiasm for something.”
 And the definition for purpose is: “The reason for which something is done or created or for which something exists.”

-The truth is, we all have a passion.
+The truth is, we all have passions.
 We all have things we love to do, and things we have an intense and strong desire to do.
 But not all of us have found our purpose.

-Our purpose is why we are here on this earth.
+Our purpose is, for lack of better words, why we are here on this earth.
 Our purpose is why God created us, and what we are supposed to do with our passions and our talents.
-Everyone has their passions, their hobbies, their talents – but a purpose is how we can use that passion and those talents forever.
+Everyone has their passions, their hobbies, their talents – but a purpose is how we can use that passion and those talents for a lifelong journey.

 Jack Canfield – an author, motivational speaker, corporate trainer and entrepreneur – put it best.
 “Of course it takes work to develop your talents,” Canfield writes in his blog article, Life Purpose: 10 Tips to Learn How to Find Your Passion.
 “Even the most gifted musician still has to practice – but it should feel natural, like rowing downstream rather than upstream.”